tobiaskeiner/easy-wordle/README.md

 Word list in code is for the german version only.

-The wordle game mode can easily be changed
+The wordle game mode (letter amount) can easily be changed
 ```python
 for word in word_list:
     if len(word) == 10: